-Every Mediterranean meal, lunch, and dinner, is served with some kind of salad, greens or boiled veggies, placed usually in the middle of the table.
+Every Mediterranean meal, lunch, and dinner, is served with some kind of salad, greens, or boiled veggies, placed usually in the middle of the table.
 Everybody has access and they choose the way they want to enjoy it.
 Either by digging straight from that shared plate or by taking the quantity they want into their own plate.
 Needless to say that it is so much fun to share a salad.
 Forks crossing and fighting for the best slices of fresh, tasteful vegetables.
 During family dinner, my children and I block my husband’s fork from eating too much of that salad.
-This joke on the table brings more joy and laughs and make the overall experience of “eating greens and veggies” a pleasant and easy going procedure not only for children but for adults as well.
+This joke on the table brings more joy and laughs and makes the overall experience of “eating greens and veggies” a pleasant and easy-going procedure not only for children but for adults as well.

 This post is a tribute to this cuisine and the people behind it, thus, the name “politiki salata”.
-They used to serve it quite often because most of their dishes have a sweet aftertaste and this salad’s acidity provides an exceptional, delightful balance.
+They used to serve it quite often because many of their main dishes have a sweet aftertaste and this salad’s acidity provides an exceptional, delightful balance.
 At the end of the meal, contrasting flavors make a great culinary experience.

 This Mediterranean cabbage salad is tastier after a few hours in the fridge.
 It needs time for the flavors to blend.
 The following day it is even better because the cabbage is softer and has absorbed all the flavorful liquid.
 But it remains fresh and crunchy for days.
 Vinegar preserves it really well and it is almost fermented but the outcome has nothing to do with just pickled cabbage.
 Give it a try and you will see what I mean.

 A few minutes before you serve the salad, strain well the amount you intend to serve.
 We don’t want excessive vinegar because it will be too sour to eat and too watery to enjoy.
-Add the best extra-virgin olive oil you can find and you will have on your table a salad with the perfect sweet and sour balance.
+Add the best extra-virgin olive oil you can find and you will have on your table a salad with the perfect sweet-and-sour balance.